 Minimizes Urinary Tract Infections

-This indicates the percentage of residents that have had a urinary tract infection.
-Urinary tract infections are considered by many in the nursing home industry to be a barometer of the quality of nursing care at a nursing home.
-UTI's are often associated with poor nursing care.
-Nevertheless, this datapoint may also be skewed for some nursing homes due to inconsistent reporting standards for these infections.
+This indicates the percentage of patients who have had a urinary tract infection.
+Urinary tract infections are considered by many experts to be a barometer of nursing care .
+UTI's are routinely caused by lower quality nursing care.
+However, this datapoint can be skewed for some facilities due to varying reporting standards for infections.

 Appropriately Uses Anti-Psychotic Medication